 I would side with Ian Walker (who of course is featured in Traffic) in his assertion of cross-cultural differences.
 Nothing in the traffic world (fatalities, laws, norms, etc.) translates easily across borders — not even state borders.
 The U.K. driving population, the landscape, the safety rate, the regulations, etc., have little to do with U.S. traffic culture.
 And while I find the Gutierrez work interesting, I can’t also help thinking it comes shrouded in a militantly ‘vehicular cycling’ agenda — I really can’t imagine many civilians out there would even feel comfortable in the first instance riding on that road on which they’re riding (in L.A., where cyclist-car relations have been less than rosy), much less taking up big amounts of road space.
 Which points to a larger sort of question: Is this what we should be worried about to begin with?
 Is a cycling culture going to be built on a game of inches from cars overtaking at high speeds?
 I can’t imagine these are top-of-mind concerns in the Netherlands or Denmark (but I could be wrong).

 But like I said, I’m still digesting, only wading into a very deep pool here (Google ‘vehicular cycling’) and primarily wanted to highlight the exchange.

 This entry was posted on Friday, April 3rd, 2009 at 7:23 am and is filed under Cyclists, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.